-Britain Yearly Meeting (BYM) is the national body of Quakers in Britain.
-It is a registered charity and has trustees, appointed by Yearly Meeting.
-All area meetings in Britain are linked to Britain Yearly Meeting.
+Britain Yearly Meeting of the Religious Society of Friends (Quakers) is the national body of British Quakers.
+It is a registered charity (Number 1127633) and has trustees, appointed by Yearly Meeting.
+All area meetings are separate charities and are linked to Britain Yearly Meeting.

-BYM Trustees are appointed by Yearly Meeting to act on its behalf as managing trustees of the work, assets and property held by BYM.
+Britain Yearly Meeting (BYM) Trustees are appointed by Yearly Meeting to act on its behalf as managing trustees of the work, assets and property held by BYM.
 The constitution and purpose are set out in Quaker faith & practice sections 8.16 to 8.19.

-BYM has a central office in London (Friends House).
+Much of the centrally managed work is based at Friends House in London.
 The organisation employs about 150 staff, who undertake work on behalf of the Yearly Meeting.
 The staff are overseen by Yearly Meeting trustees.
 They work within five departments, reporting to the Recording Clerk, who is the senior member of staff.